-The new year is coming quickly which means wrapping up bookkeeping for this fiscal year.
-Get ready for the upcoming tax season with these end of year (EOY) property management bookkeeping reminders and important questions to ask your accountant.
+Tax season is coming quickly which means wrapping up bookkeeping and get those last-minute questions answered.
+Get ready for the upcoming tax season with these property management bookkeeping reminders and important questions to ask your accountant.

 An accountant’s time can be costly so reviewing your ledgers and information periodically, especially at the end of the year is paramount to saving you time and money.